Bruno-Diego/CodeInstitutePortfolio1/README.md

 ### Links

-  - The user who wants to learn more and seek other resources has a list of links avalable to search more ways to have a balanced life.
+  - The user who wants to learn more and seek other resources has a list of links available to search for more ways to have a balanced life.

 ### The Ending Text

-  - At the contact page the user can find a closure text with information about the creator, the purpose of the website and techinical especifications.
+  - On the contact page the user can find a closure text with information about the creator, the purpose of the website and technical specifications.

   - This text provides the user with an e-mail to contact the creator.

 ### The Contact Form

-  - The user who wants to contact the creator can send a message to the e-mail provided or fill the form at the bottom of the contact page.
+  - The user who wants to contact the creator can send a message to the e-mail provided or fill out the form at the bottom of the contact page.
-  - This contact form was created with didactical purposes with the objective to allow the user to get in touch with the content creator submiting his name and e-mail.
+  - This contact form was created with didactical purposes to allow the user to get in touch with the content creator by submitting his name and e-mail.
-  - This is a fully functional feature thanks to the [FormSubmit website](https://formsubmit.co/) that alows the page to send the user's message to the creator e-mail only using HTML.
+  - This is a fully functional feature thanks to the [FormSubmit website](https://formsubmit.co/) that allows the page to send the user's message to the creator e-mail only using HTML.

 ### The Success Page

-  - The button of the contact form leads the user to the success page confirming that the e-mail with the message was successfully sent.
+  - The button on the contact form leads the user to the success page confirming that the e-mail with the message was successfully sent.

 ### Future features

-  - For the future deployments to the website, I would like to implement an newsletter to for user subscription;
+  - For the future deployments to the website, I would like to implement a newsletter for user subscription;
   - Besides, I would like to implement on the future a Blog Page with news and posts related to the website's subject;
-  - I also would like to create a section for users' comments and feedbacks.
+  - I also would like to create a section for users' comments and feedback.

 ## Typography and color scheme